etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_implement_a_business_event_handler.md

   - Event Handler
   - Business Logic
   - Event Method
-title: How to implement a business event handler
+title: How to Implement a Business Event Handler
 ---

+# How to Implement a Business Event Handler

 ## Overview

 The  business entity event  allows you to implement business logic which reacts to specific events which are fired when entities are updated, deleted or inserted into the database.